-What drives Barry’s passion, drive, and empowerment focus?
-The following is a work in progress to help others learn from my journey, my experiences, people who have cleared the path for me, people who have helped me, and people who have been my allies for change over the last decades.
+What drives Barry’s passion, drive, and focus on empowerment?
+The following is a work in progress to help others learn from my journey, my experiences, people who have cleared the path for me, people who have helped me, and people who have been my allies for change over the last few decades.
 This page is part of the “Empowerment” series on Senki.

 Principle-Centered Leadership combined with Pushing up People as lessons for success.